 A hard-hitting Australian centre who clinched an NRL premiership in the fierce Melbourne Storm system and earned State of Origin honours.

-Dane Nielsen's rugby league journey is a classic tale of a journeyman who found his moment in the sun.
-A reliable and robust centre, he moved through several NRL clubs before landing at the Melbourne Storm, a club synonymous with ruthless efficiency.
-There, in 2012, he became an integral part of their defensive structure and attacking shape, contributing to a premiership victory that stands as the crowning achievement of his career.
-That form was rewarded with selection for Queensland in the State of Origin arena, the ultimate test of a player's mettle in Australian rugby league.
-Nielsen's path later took him to England's Super League before retirement, his career defined by that premiership ring and the Maroon jersey he wore with pride.
+Dane Nielsen won an NRL premiership with the Melbourne Storm in 2012, playing as a reliable and robust centre.
+He moved through several NRL clubs before landing at Melbourne, where he became integral to the team's defensive structure and attacking shape.
+That form earned him selection for Queensland in State of Origin, the ultimate test in Australian rugby league.
+His path later took him to England's Super League before retirement.
+His career was defined by that premiership ring and the Maroon jersey he wore with pride.

 1981–1996